Optimizing the treatment of municipal sludge

 When organic material – such as sewage sludge – is processed in an anaerobic digester, it releases biogas, including methane.
 In recent years, more and more cities have begun to harvest biogas and use it as renewable fuel.
 RAEBL planned to recycle the biogas generated during anaerobic digestion and use it to power an additional step in the treatment process – one that would significantly reduce the total volume of leftover biosolids.
 To make this plan a reality, the municipality turned to the NRC for help.

 For three decades, the NRC’s Montreal-based bioengineering team has researched various aspects of anaerobic digestion – the decomposition of organic material in sealed (i.e. no oxygen added) environments.
-In a range of academic and industrial studies, the team has explored and documented the use of anaerobic digestion for a variety of purposes, including the optimal production of biogas.
+In a range of academic and industrial studies, under the leadership of Dr. S.R.
+Guiot, the team has explored and documented the use of anaerobic digestion for a variety of purposes, including the optimal production of biogas.

 Innovative approach improves efficiency